Kubernetes

 The cluster-internal DB URL for the above database is:

-You can use Postgres operator to manage PostgreSQL deployments on your Kubernetes cluster.
+You can optionally use the Postgres operator to manage PostgreSQL deployments on your Kubernetes cluster.

 kubectl create secret generic coder-db-url -n coder \